 Breanna Todd

-Therapy for ages 17+
+Therapy for Teens 17+ & Adults

 I’m a trauma therapist and EMDR practitioner who believes therapy is a profoundly human experience.
 My goal is to partner with you in healing, meeting you where you are with compassion, acceptance, and understanding.